Kimpulla/guilt-tripper/README.md

 ## Usage

-Once Guilt Tripper is installed and enabled, it will randomly send messages to the player during the game.
+Once Guilt Tripper is installed and enabled, it will send a random message to the player every 30 minutes, accompanied by a sound effect.
+Additionally, a sound effect will play when the player dies.

+The plugin also features a fun aspect: it includes the drop rates of various boss pets.
+For example, if there is a 1/3000 chance of obtaining a pet from Kraken, there is a 1/3000 chance that the plugin will announce something funny in the chat.

 Users have the option to enable or disable sound notifications.
 Additionally, there is a volume control feature available for adjusting the sound volume according to personal preference.

 ## Instructions for Adding Sounds